- Planning Documents

 One way to do that is to reduce the time spent on each topic.
 Another is to assign some learning modules for completion during Thanksgiving, Winter Break, or Spring Break.
 The modules I’d recommend doing that with are:

-- Topic 7:13: Origin and Early History of Life, The RNA World .
+- Topic 7:13: Origin and Early History of Life, The RNA World.
 While this module is in unit 7 (Evolution), it pretty much stands on its own.
 Once your students understand protein synthesis, they’ll be able to take this on.
 In years when I’ve felt short of time, I’ve often assigned this during Winter Break.
+Note that whether you’re doing this topic with your class or having your students complete the work independently, the last tutorial (about the origin of life at undersea alkaline vents) should be considered to be optional.

 - Topic 8.1: Responses to the Environment (Animal Behavior).
 This topic, like feedback and homeostasis, requires very little previous knowledge.
 In the AP curriculum, there are few principles of animal behavior for students to know, but they do need to be able to make evolutionary sense of animal behavior on the exam.
 This module, which is full of illustrative examples with lots of data analysis, will set your students up for success.

 You can also safely skip parts of some of the learning modules on Learn-Biology.com.
 For example, the only required knowledge related to Genetic Engineering is covered in the first two and a half tutorials in my Genetic Engineering module.
-Your students can skip the second half of the DNA fingerprinting tutorial, and all of sequencing and CRISPR.
-It’s all great material (and great application of molecular genetics) but this material goes beyond the scope of the course.
+Your students can skip the second half of the DNA fingerprinting tutorial and all of Sequencing and CRISPR.
+It’s all great material (and a great application of molecular genetics) but this material goes beyond the scope of the course.

 Want more support?